akindu-k/cnn-project-team-kernels/README.md

 💻 **Repository for Deployment:**
 🔗 [mnist-flask-app Repository](https://github.com/akindu-k/mnist-flask-app.git)

-This web application allows users to **draw a digit (0–9)** on a canvas and receive **real-time classification predictions** powered by the trained Adam optimizer CNN model.
+This web application allows users to upload a grayscale image of a handwritten digit (0-9) and receive **real-time classification predictions** powered by the trained Adam optimizer CNN model.
 It was built using **Flask** for the backend and **PyTorch** for inference.

 ---